-(5) The South, including the Tenn-Tom area, will continue to be unfairly affected by the federal listing of species for protection until the Congress reforms the Endangered Species Act to stop these abuses.
+- A shift in financial responsibilities for O&M of inland waterways from the federal government to the states of users as has been proposed would seriously affect the viability of the Tenn-Tom.
+Over 25 million of federal funding is required each year to maintain the Tenn-Tom Waterway. - The South, including the Tenn-Tom area, will continue to be unfairly affected by the federal listing of species for protection until the Congress reforms the Endangered Species Act to stop these abuses.

-6.1 Agency Program Goals.
+Agency Program Goals.

-- o A statement of purpose for each budgetary program. - (1) Goal 6.1A Attract 2.5 million visitor days of recreation & tourism use - (2) Goal 6.1 Increase tonnage on waterway to 6.5 million 6.B To create additional jobs & investments in the waterway corridor
+A statement of purpose for each budgetary program.

+Goal 1 - Attract 2.5 million visitor days of recreation and tourism use.

+Goal 2 - Increase tonnage on waterway to 6.5 million tons annually and to support the creation of additional jobs and investments on the Tenn-Tom Waterway.

-6.2 Program Goal Objectives
+Program Goal Objectives

-- o Activity proposed to accomplish program goals - o Outcome measure(s) should be listed for each objective
+Activity proposed to accomplish program goals

+Outcome measure(s) should be listed for each objective